learn-co-curriculum/java-mod-6-spring-context-and-beans/README.md

   its documentation here: [Auto-configuration doc](https://docs.spring.io/spring-boot/docs/2.0.x/reference/html/using-boot-auto-configuration.html).
 - `@ComponentScan`: As we saw above, this annotation will scan the package where the application is located for component classes (marked with `@Component`).
+  This means, the component classes need to be in the same base package as specified in the `@ComponentScan` annotation.
+If no base package is specified, the default base package is the package the `@ComponentScan` annotation is defined in then.
+  - For example: If the main default class is in the package `com.example.demo`, then we should put our `@Controller` class in a package named `com.example.demo.controller` rather than `com.example.controller`.
 - `@Configuration`: As we saw above, this annotation allows us to register beans in the application context.